spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 "name":"New York","abbr":"NY","country_id":49}}
 ```

-The `variety` field is there in the output (line 5).
+The `variety` key is there in the output (line 5).
 There is no value for it, because the order was part of the seed data and so preceded our modifications, but our integrations can still see and make use of this attribute.

 ## Creating Custom Endpoint